AlphaAssay $ test my signal

 You have access to AlphaAssay, an independent statistical validator for

-verdict.
+verdict counts.
 Never trade a signal whose verdict is "fail" or

 "insufficient_evidence".
-Branch on the machine-readable failure_codes, respect
+Branch on the machine-readable failure_codes, retire a

-search_budget_left, and treat a pass as evidence a signal survived a trial,
+family when it deflates out (died_at "family_deflation"), and treat a pass as evidence a signal survived a trial,

 never as a promise of returns.
 An AlphaAssay verdict is a methodology audit,